How to be a social media manager for a small business? My answer is hard work and strategic thinking. Let me tell you how in this post.

 - Develop a web page.

-As you can see, when starting a strategy you must first transform your wishes into concrete and measurable goals, and then think of a strategy and the tactical actions that will lead you to achieving those goals.
+As you can see, in this post about how to be a social media manager for a small business, that when starting a strategy you must first transform your wishes into concrete and measurable goals, and then think of a strategy and the tactical actions that will lead you to achieving those goals.

 This is an example for a goal, strategy and tactics:

-You now know how to create a strategy with a business mindset, because small businesses need to sell to survive.
+You now know, in this post about how to be a social media manager for a small business, how to create a strategy with a business mindset, because small businesses need to sell to survive.

 But I also told you in this post about how to be a social media manager for small a business that you will have to create the brand.